Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of New Hampshire and be a resident of the town or city within New Hampshire that you are registering to vote
+• be a resident of New Hampshire and the town or ward where you seek to register

 New Jersey pre-registration rules